Documentation

 In the previous two chapters of this tutorial, you have learned how to write a document in Typst and how to change its formatting.
 The report you wrote throughout the last two chapters got a straight A and your supervisor wants to base a conference paper on it!
 The report will of course have to comply with the conference's style guide.
 Let's see how we can achieve that.

 Before we start, let's create a team, invite your supervisor and add them to the team.
-You can do this by going back to the app dashboard with the four-circles icon in the top left corner of the editor.
+You can do this by going back to the app dashboard with the back icon in the top left corner of the editor.
 Then, choose the plus icon in the left toolbar and create a team.
 Finally, click on the new team and go to its settings by clicking 'manage team' next to the team name.
 Now you can invite your supervisor by email.

 The team settings